OpenNebula/docs/source/integration/infrastructure_integration/sd.rst

 .. note:: You only need to implement one ``mv`` script, but consider the arguments received when the TM is used for the system datastore, a regular image datastore or both.

 -  **premigrate**: It is executed before a livemigration operation is issued to the hypervisor.
 Note that **only the premigrate script from the system datastore will be used**.
 Any customization must be done for the premigrate script of the system datastore, although you will probably add operations for other backends than that used by the system datastore.

+   - Base64 encoded VM XML is sent via stdin.
-   -  **ARGUMENTS**: ``source_host dst_host remote_system_dir vmid dsid template``
+   -  **ARGUMENTS**: ``source_host dst_host remote_system_dir vmid dsid``
    -  ``src_host`` is the host the VM is in.
    -  ``dst_host`` is the target host to migrate the VM to
    -  ``remote_system_ds_dir`` is the path for the VM directory in the system datastore in the host
    -  ``vmid`` is the id of the VM
    -  ``dsid`` is the target datastore
-   -  ``template`` is the template of the VM in XML and base64 encoded

 -  **postmigrate**: It is executed after a livemigration operation.
 Note that **only the postmigrate script from the system datastore will be used**.
 Any customization must be done for the postmigrate script of the system datastore, although you will probably add operations for other backends than that used by the system datastore.
+Base64 encoded VM XML is sent via stdin.

+   - Base64 encoded VM XML is sent via stdin.
-   -  **ARGUMENTS**: ``source_host dst_host remote_system_dir vmid dsid template``
+   -  **ARGUMENTS**: ``source_host dst_host remote_system_dir vmid dsid``
    -  see ``premigrate`` description.

 -  **snap_create**: Creates a disk snapshot of the selected disk